isomorphic-software/smartclient-docs/classes/DataSourceField.md

 ### Description
 Indicates that this field should always be Array-valued.
 If the value derived from [XML or JSON data](DataSource.md#attr-datasourcedataformat) is singular, it will be wrapped in an Array.

 JPA and Hibernate DataSources use `multiple:true` as part of the declaration of One-To-Many and Many-to-Many relations - see [jpaHibernateRelations](../kb_topics/jpaHibernateRelations.md#kb-topic-jpa--hibernate-relations) for details.
-On fields that also declare a [foreignKey](#attr-datasourcefieldforeignkey) `multiple:true` also indicates that this field is participating in a one-to-many or many-to-many relation - see [dataSourceRelations](../kb_topics/dataSourceRelations.md#kb-topic-relations) for details.

 #### Criteria on multiple:true fields: client-side filtering

 For simple Criteria, the criteria value is compared to _each_ field value in the `multiple:true` field, according to the [textMatchStyle](DSRequest.md#attr-dsrequesttextmatchstyle).
 If _any_ field value matches the j filter value, the field is considered to match the criteria.

 For [AdvancedCriteria](../reference.md#object-advancedcriteria), for normal [search operators](../reference.md#type-operatorid) the field value is considered as matching the `Criterion` if _any_ of the field values match the Criterion.
-Specifically, this is true of all operators that have an [operatorValueType](../reference_2.md#type-operatorvaluetype) of "fieldType" or "valueRange".
+Specifically, this is true of all operators that have an [operatorValueType](../reference.md#type-operatorvaluetype) of "fieldType" or "valueRange".

 For operators that compare against other fields in same record, such as "equalsField", if the other field is _not_ `multiple:true`, matching works the same as for normal operators, that is, as if `criterion.value` directly contained the value rather than the name of another field.